 Event promoters want their concerts to be packed.
 It doesn’t look good when a venue is empty, and as a result, at times they’ll take measures to ensure that an event doesn’t have too many empty seats.
 That might involve finding people to fill seats (or to pack in a standing-room-only event that doesn’t have seats).

-However, don’t think that you’ll be able to show up at the door and get in for free just because an event is undersold.
+However, don’t think that you’ll be able to show up at the door and get in for a free concert just because an event is undersold.
 In order to benefit from a situation like this, you’ll need to do some legwork ahead of time.
 Fortunately, that legwork is easy and this is a great way to get free tickets to events!

-Signing up to becoming a seat filler in your city can be your pass to landing a free ticket, and you may get free tickets to some shows that you really enjoy.
+Signing up to become a seat filler in your city can be your pass to landing a free concert ticket, and you may get event tickets to some shows that you really enjoy.
 If you’re a music lover, it’s a great fit.

 SeatStir has tickets to concerts, live theater, comedy shows, and more.